hudy9x/video-composer/src/caption/README.md

 ### Configuration

-Text overlays are configured through the `ConfigFactory.createDefaultConfig()` method.
+Text overlays are configured through the `createDefaultConfig()` function.
 The current configuration includes:

 - **Multi-line text support** with `\n` line breaks
 - **Word-level styling** using `textElements` array